Activiti/Activiti/docker/README.md

 The keycloak directory contains a Dockerfile for keycloak.
 It uses springboot-realm.json as a config file.
 See sample project.
 It can be run in that directory using  'docker build . -t activiti-keycloak' Then execute 'docker run -p 8080:8080 --name keycloak -i -t activiti-keycloak'

 rabbitmq directory contains a docker-compose file for rabbitmq.
 It can be run in that directory using docker-compose up

+## Replacing Individual Services

+The keycloak setup used by this example can be replicated by importing the provided keycloak realm json file.
+The user 'testuser' with password 'password' is used for accessing endpoints.
+The user 'hr'/'password' is in the 'hr' group.
+The user 'client'/'client' is for using admin client to look up groups.

+To run using a standalone keycloak, download keycloak and run using the following from the keycloak bin directory - ./standalone.sh

+Rabbitmq can also be run standalone.
+If this is done then the hostnames referring to 'activiti-keycloak' and 'rabbitmq' need to be replaced with localhost as those are docker names.